 - Needless to say iron is essential.
-However others argue, iron released from cast iron is higher than your RDA and this could pose a health risk.
+However, others argue, the iron released from cast iron is higher than your RDA and this could pose a health risk.

 For over 2500 years we have used cast iron as a reliable and sturdy cooking surface.
-However, it may come to some surprise it wasn’t the Europeans which discovered metal casting.
-In fact it was the Chinese who made huge advances in casting techniques.
+However, it may come to some surprise it wasn’t the Europeans who discovered metal casting.
+In fact, it was the Chinese who made huge advances in casting techniques.

-Europeans in the Iron Age deveopled different technology just as sheet metal.
+Europeans in the Iron Age developed different technology just as sheet metal.
 So early Europeans hammered pots and pans into shape while the Chinese poured iron into molds.
-This lead to different material used as cookware between the two continents.
+This lead to different materials used as cookware between the two continents.
 If you want to learn more about the history of cookware just click the link to find out more.